 Why Fans Are Howling: Themes, Style, and Genre Revival

 Online forums like Reddit’s r/horror erupt with threads: “Eggers doing werewolves?
 Take my money.”
 Fan art proliferates, from snarling SS officers to Allied lycans.
 This grassroots hype rivals Barbarian’s virality, but with auteur prestige.
+People respond because the premise taps into a long-standing human need to personify the violence we inflict on one another.

 Production Hurdles and Industry Ripples